syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-NotesSlide.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Notes/Create-numbered-list-in-notes-slide).

 ## Removing Notes from a Slide

 The below code example demonstrates how to remove a Notes from a PowerPoint Slide.